-Support CDS sector workers to explore options for adapting a community of practice model to support them to share and learn from each other.
+Support CDS sector supervisory workers to explore options for adapting a community of practice model to support them to share and learn from each other.
 While recommendation A4 is at a strategic, cross-ministry leadership level, recommendation B8 is focused on building coordination and support at the service delivery level.

-- Using a co-design approach to identify how (and if) a community of practice could best serve front line workers and their supervisors and managers. - Bringing together a group of CDS sector workers representative of varying backgrounds, including location, ethnicity, education level, years of experience in the sector, etc. to serve as the design group. - Supporting the group in coming together for regular meetings to work through options and ultimately design a community of practice model to be piloted in the CDS sector.
+- Using a co-design approach to identify how (and if) a community of practice could best serve supervisory and manager level workers. - Bringing together a group of CDS sector supervisory workers representative of varying backgrounds, including location, ethnicity, education level, years of experience in the sector, etc. to serve as the design group.
+It will be important for one consistent design group to be used. - Supporting the group in coming together for regular meetings to work through options and ultimately design a community of practice model to be piloted in the CDS sector.